-To become a member of UAI, please contact GLMUA Membership Chair, Susan Lyon by email with all of your membership inquiries, then thoroughly read through the information provided in the links below.
-You will be asked to check off a pledge of understanding and compliance with the Charter and Bylaws of Urantia Association International to become a member.
+To become a member of UAI, please contact GLMUA President Alice Wood, who is currently serving as Membership Chair, or Susan Lyon by email with all of your membership inquiries, then thoroughly read through the information provided in the links below.
+You will be asked to check off a pledge of understanding and compliance with the Bylaws of Urantia Association International to become a member.

 Once you have completed these steps, review the “membership types” listed below to determine which type of membership you are seeking.
 You must have read The Urantia Book in its entirety to become a Full Member with voting privileges.
 (An Associate Member is one who has not yet completed their first reading of The Urantia Book.)
 After you have decided, you may click on the link provided here to fill out your application!
 MEMBERSHIP APPLICATION

 Applicants should pay their first year “good faith dues” of $20 at the same time they submit their application for membership. (see link above)